2019 Festival Update:

 Help with Computers / internet

 There are several old and new buildings on the farm that need development and painting, we are also doing some organic farming so weeding and planting is also expected.
 We are also growing papaya, passion fruits, mangos, various citrus fruits, basil, mint and some rosemary (in addition to a lot of dates).
-Besides farming there is a training center for local youth.
-They will learn how to cook, fish, work with and in nature in a sustainable way.
 A new structure, "the project" needs an artistic finishing touch.
-It is expected that you are self reliant and independent; you can make your own suggestions and realize your ideas - there is plenty of space for creativity.
-Overall, we are looking for someone that can help us for a longer period of time (short stays are of course always welcome).
+It is expected that you are self reliant and independent and can work unsupervised for extended periods of time.
+Overall, we are looking for someone that can help us for a longer period of time.

 1. FOOD FESTIVAL - From February 14th till March 21st we host a food festival.
 It is meant to celebrate the free products this land gives us every day.
 Khubbayza is a plant that grows wild in nature, it is a very healthy and tasty plant.
 We cook a lot of different traditional dishes with it, and we invite people from all over to come have a sustainable meal with us.
 During the festival there will be entertainment, music, dancing, handcrafts, food made from local produce, and a farmer's market on the weekends selling locally produced vegetables, fruits, dairy products, eggs etc. We will need many volunteers here, to help us run the festival.
 (See above for more details.)